 Below are frequently asked questions regarding PTN’s lawsuit against Park Township:

-Q. Why are you suing the township?
+Q. Why did you sue the township?

 A. We believe existing vacation rentals (aka short term rentals) should be grandfathered in based on the Michigan Zoning Enabling Act, but the township disagrees.
 We are trying to force the township to follow the law.